PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

   - Verify health check settings of TCP 80 first `Group details` tab
   - Switch to `Targets` tab and note that the status of both VM-Series is unhealthy

-> &#10067; What Protocol and Port is the Target Group configured to use
+> &#10067; What Protocol and Port is the Target Group configured to use?

 > &#8505; You can check traffic logs either in Panorama or local device